 AMKD HAS A GENETIC CAUSE

-APOL1-mediated kidney disease is a genetic disease caused by 2 risk variants of the APOL1 gene (G1/G1, G1/G2, or G2/G2) and a second hit.1 APOL1 damages the podocytes and glomerular endothelial cells by creating channels in these cells, resulting in glomerular dysfunction and proteinuria.2-7 Not all people with 2 risk variants will develop AMKD.8 A second hit of infection or inflammation is required to trigger disease.1,9,10 The second hit that triggered the disease may not be obvious to the patient or physician.11
+APOL1-mediated kidney disease is a genetic disease caused by 2 risk variants of the APOL1 gene (G1/G1, G1/G2, or G2/G2) and a second hit.1 APOL1 risk variants cause damage to the podocytes and glomerular endothelial cells by creating channels in these cells, resulting in glomerular dysfunction and proteinuria.2-7 Not all people with 2 risk variants will develop AMKD.8 A second hit of infection or inflammation is required to trigger disease.1,9,10 The second hit that triggered the disease may not be obvious to the patient or physician.11

 (Some odds ratios have been rounded.
 See referenced literature for more detailed ranges)